bup/bup/note/main.md

   that the `.idx` files can be (and now are) trivially regenerated from the packfiles during `--repair` when needed.

+* `bup gc` now removes all pack file related files (e.g. `pack-HASH.*`) when removing a packfile.
+Previously it did not, leaving behind, for example `bup-fsck` generated recovery files.
+In addition, `bup fsck` will report lingering files when asked to scan the entire repository,

 * Some prior exit statuses of 1 have been changed to a different non-zero value.  `bup` is migrating away from exiting with status 1 for anything other than "false".
 This is used by commands like